jessicayung/self-driving-car-nd/p4-advanced-lane-lines/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ### Navigating this directory
-* Project code is in `p4.ipynb`.
+* Project pipelines are in `p4-advanced-lane-lines.ipynb`.
+* Helper functions are in `helperfunctions.py`.
 * The images for camera calibration are stored in the folder called `camera_cal`.
 * The images in `test_images` are for testing your pipeline on single frames.

 ## Project Outline:
-The code for each step is in the correspondingly named section of `p4.ipynb`.
+The code for each step is in the correspondingly named section of `p4-advanced-lane-lines.ipynb`.

 ## I. Camera Calibration